 - b.
-Examples of actions grouped under this heading include but are not limited to: - demanding responses within an unreasonable timescale; - o insisting on seeing or speaking to a particular member of staff; - continually making phone calls or sending letters or emails without allowing time for a response; - repeatedly changing the substance of the complaint; - o raising unrelated concerns.
+Examples of actions grouped under this heading include but are not limited to: - o demanding responses within an unreasonable timescale; - insisting on seeing or speaking to a particular employee; - continually making phone calls or sending letters or emails without allowing time for a response; - repeatedly changing the substance of the complaint; - o raising unrelated concerns.

-The Council considers these demands as unacceptable and unreasonable if they start to impact substantially on the work of the Council, such as taking up an excessive amount of staff time to the disadvantage of other customers or functions.
+The Council considers these demands as unacceptable and unreasonable if they start to impact substantially on the work of the Council, such as taking up an excessive amount of employee time to the disadvantage of other customers or functions.